fkraeutli/what-machines-cant-learn/sessions/1_computers_and_computing/session_1_computers_and_computing.md

 :point_right: See [articles and papers](reading/articles.md) that have been picked by students

+Works cited:

+Dreyfus, H. (1972).
+What Computers Can’t Do.
+Retrieved from https://archive.org/details/whatcomputerscan017504mbp

+Hicks, M. (2017).
+Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge in Computing.
+Cambridge, MA: MIT Press.

+Turing, A. M. (1937).
+On Computable Numbers, with an Application to the Entscheidungsproblem.
+Proceedings of the London Mathematical Society, s2-42(1), 230–265. https://doi.org/10.1112/plms/s2-42.1.230

+Turing, A. M. (1950).
+Computing Machinery and Intelligence.
+Mind, LIX(236), 433–460. https://doi.org/10.1093/mind/LIX.236.433

+:point_right: Bibliography on [Zotero](https://www.zotero.org/groups/2422637/what_machines_cant_learn/items/tag/Computers%20and%20Computing)

 ## Hands-On
 As a hands-on exercise, I gave a brief introduction to [Jupyter Notebooks](https://jupyter.org/) as some of the later exercises will make use of this.
 I suggested students to use [Google Colaboratory](https://colab.research.google.com/) as it comes already preloaded with many popular machine learning libraries and provides access to GPU and TPU powered cores.